tanviralambd/OP_OPN_DXA_Diabetes/README.md

 # OP_OPN_DXA_Diabetes
 ML Model for Osteoporosis and Osteopenia in Daibetes Cohort

-# A Machine Learning Based Study to Assess Bone Health in a Diabetic Cohort
+# Machine Learning-Based Study to Assess Bone Health in a Diabetic Cohort
-Diabetes mellitus (DM) and osteoporosis/osteopenia affect millions of people globally and are major health conditions in several countries including Qatar.
-Bone mineral density (BMD) is a widely accepted indicator for diagnosing osteoporosis (OP) and osteopenia (OPN).
-The best method for determining bone mineral density and OP/OPN risk is via dual energy X-ray absorp-tiometry (DXA) technology.
-The risk of osteoporosis-related fracture may increase for people with diabetes.
-Therefore, it is necessary to develop a system that can support the early detection of OP/OPN in diabetic patients.
+This repository contains the source codes used for diagnosing osteoporosis (OP) and osteopenia (OPN) in Diabetes mellitus (DM)  patients.

 # Content